 The research team found that 46 percent of the plastic in the patch by weight came from one source: fishing nets.
 Other fishing industry gear came in a close second.

 “The impact of this junk goes well beyond pollution,” notes Adam Minter in Bloomberg.
 “Ghost gear, as it’s sometimes called, goes on fishing long after it’s been abandoned, to the great detriment of marine habitats.”

-Fishing nets are not only damaging as waste, but when the nets are active, unintended animals — bycatch — can become trapped in the sometimes mile-long webs of plastic.
+Fishing nets are not only damaging as waste.
+When the nets are active, unintended animals — bycatch — can become trapped in the sometimes mile-long webs of plastic.
 Animals can find their way into the abandoned nets as well, becoming tangled and suffocated in the ghost gear.